 Drivers using the Driver app may not deny a ride to a rider with a service animal or assistive devices (such as a wheelchair or crutches) because of the service animal or assistive devices.
 Applicable laws generally prohibit drivers from denying service to riders because of their service animals or assistive devices and discriminating against riders with service animals or assistive devices.
-Knowingly refusing a rider a trip because of their service animal or assistive devices can lose access to the Turvy Platform.
+In addition, knowingly refusing a rider a trip because of their service animal or assistive devices can cause a loss of access to the Turvy Platform.

 A driver can only ask a rider two things about a service animal: if the animal is required because of a disability and what work or task the animal has been trained to perform.
 By law, a driver can request documentation from a rider if a service animal is not easily identifiable as one.
 You can learn more about our service animal policy here.

 Drugs and alcohol

 Drug use and open containers of alcohol are never allowed while using the Turvy Platform.

 If you're a driver or delivery person, you cannot drive or bike while intoxicated by law.
 The law prohibits driving or biking while under the influence of alcohol, drugs, or any other substance that impairs your ability to operate a vehicle safely.
-If you encounter a rider who is too drunk or rowdy, you have the right to decline the trip for your safety.
+If you encounter a rider who is too drunk or rowdy, you can decline the trip for your safety.

-If you're a rider and you have reason to believe your driver may be under the influence of drugs or alcohol, ask the driver to end the trip immediately.
+If you're a rider and believe your driver may be under drugs or alcohol, ask the driver to end the trip immediately.
 Then exit the car and call 000/111.
 Once you have left the vehicle, please report your experience to Turvy.

 Riders, their guests, and drivers are prohibited from carrying weapons while using the Turvy Platform to the extent of applicable law.
 In addition, you can learn more about our global Firearms Prohibition Policy here.